 Research is more clear than ever about the vital importance of sleep for overall health.
 As a result, the idea of a sleep divorce may feel less foreign to many couples.

 After all, poor sleep quality and sleep deprivation have been linked to weight gain, car accidents, poor immune response, depression, diabetes, heart disease, obesity, and emotional health issues.

 What’s more, a 2017 study found that couples who get too little sleep (less than seven hours per night, as defined by these researchers) are more likely to have marital spats and become hostile to one another.

 Their stress-related inflammation is also higher, which could lead to many chronic health problems.

-“There are plenty of theories behind ‘sleep divorce,’” said Bill Fish, a certified sleep science coach and founder of Tuck.com.
+“There are plenty of theories behind ‘sleep divorce,’” said Bill Fish, a certified sleep science coach.
 “One is that people are now getting married a bit later in life than say 30 years ago.
 Our bodies are creatures of habit, preferring both structure and routine.
 If you have slept in your own bed your entire life, sleeping with someone else in the same bed is a huge deviation from what you are accustomed to, so your body naturally wants to fight it.”

 He continues, “People are also putting a much greater emphasis on sleep — rightfully so as sleep is now considered the third pillar of wellness to go along with diet and exercise.”

 Experts say snoring is one of the leading causes of sleep divorce.
 One partner struggles to sleep through the cranks and crackles of their noisy partner, while the other sleeps blissfully in oblivion.